keboola/connection-docs/flows/index.md

 - If you are working with APIs that are inconsistent or prone to frequent errors, consider enabling the **Continue on Failure** flag.
 Each phase (or step) of the flow will only run successfully if all jobs within that phase complete successfully.
 If a phase fails, no subsequent phases will continue.
 However, enabling this flag for each task (off by default) allows the flow to continue to subsequent phases, ending with a warning status if errors are encountered.

-- Finally, to modify the parameters sent to the underlying [API call](https://developers.keboola.com/integrate/jobs/#run-a-job), you can set **Task Parameters**, a low-level feature that modifies the parameters sent to the underlying [API call](https://developers.keboola.com/integrate/jobs/#run-a-job).
+- Finally, to modify the parameters sent to the underlying [API call](https://developers.keboola.com/integrate/jobs/#run-a-job), you can set **Task Parameters**.
 Select the task and click **Set advanced parameters**.
 When finished, click **Set**.

 *****